Bethel Office of Financial Aid

 Can I attend classes if I haven't received financial aid yet?
 Yes.
 Make sure you can afford the payments on your student account balance if you are not using financial aid.

-Course program of study (CPOS)/enrollment
+Course program of study (CPoS)/enrollment

 What is CPoS (Course Program of Study)?
 CPoS stands for Course Program of Study.
-Federal and state financial aid regulations allow courses which are required to complete a student's program of study to be included when determining financial aid eligibility.
+Federal and state financial aid regulations allow courses that are required to complete a student's program of study to be included when determining financial aid eligibility.
 Courses that do not fulfill graduation requirements cannot be counted toward your financial aid enrollment status or financial aid eligibility.
 Please review our CPoS policy for more information.

 How many CPoS credits do I need to be considered full-time?